Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 • Sunny days ideal for exploring and walking the city

-The best time to visit Austin, TX is a tie.
-If you plan your visit in March through May or September through October, you’ll experience the best weather and festivals Austin has to offer.
+The best time to visit Austin, TX either March through May or September through October.
+During these times, you’ll experience the best weather and festivals Austin has to offer.
 Here’s what makes these 2 seasons so perfect for a visit.

 March-May boasts comfortable temperatures between the low 70s and mid-80s, a far cry from the blistering hot and humid summer months.
 March is when Austin hosts the annual SXSW music festival, so music lovers will want to plan to arrive in time for the festivities.